A business model is:

 Answer: All of the above.

 It’s still a buzzword.
 Academics still argue about the meaning of the term.
-Essentially it refers to the way a company makes money, and business modeling, the verb, has become a practice.
+Essentially it refers to how a company makes money, and business modeling, the verb, has become a practice.
 Business modeling is the art of testing a set of interlocked hypotheses for how a company creates and captures value.

 In the past five years, business modeling expanded beyond the roles of financial types – CFOs, analysts, investors – into the hands of practitioners.
 Thanks to tools like Alexander Osterwalder’s Business Model Canvas, Steve Blank’s Lean LaunchPad, and Eric Ries’s Lean Startup Movement, entrepreneurs in companies small and large are practicing the art of business modeling to find their path to growth.